COSC3020/tsp-held-karp-mjschrader307/README.md

 ---

 I got a tip online for how to handle the resetting of the `visited` set.
 I couldn't figure out exactly where it made sense to do that.
+The tip was to create a copy of `visted`, which I named `V`, and add the new city to it.

 **I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated